openwebf/webf-cupertino-ui/README.md

 A Flutter package that provides Cupertino-style UI components for WebF applications.
-This package wraps Flutter's native Cupertino widgets as HTML custom elements, designed to be used with modern JavaScript frameworks like Vue.js and React for building iOS-style web applications.
+This package wraps Flutter's native Cupertino widgets as HTML custom elements, designed to be used with modern JavaScript frameworks like Vue.js and React for building Flutter apps using web technologies.

 ## Features

-- **Native Cupertino Widgets**: Access all the beautiful iOS-style widgets from Flutter's Cupertino library
+- **Native Flutter Widgets**: Use Flutter's native Cupertino widgets through web technologies
-- **Framework Integration**: Designed for Vue.js and React applications with full reactive support
+- **Web Framework Development**: Build your Flutter app UI with Vue.js or React
-- **Custom HTML Elements**: Cupertino widgets exposed as HTML custom elements for framework usage
+- **Custom HTML Elements**: Cupertino widgets exposed as HTML custom elements
-- **Full WebF Integration**: Seamless integration with WebF's rendering engine and event system
+- **Full Native Performance**: Renders as native Flutter widgets, not web views
-- **TypeScript Support**: Complete TypeScript definitions for Vue and React development
+- **TypeScript Support**: Complete type definitions for better development experience

 ### Available Components